ddnat Native Skywatchers - Soundscapes - Sea and Stars.

 -Can you create empathy through soundscape performance to show what is the human's kuleana (responsibility) in relationship to ocean/land/sky environments?

-The "Hawaiian Star Compass, Mahalo Sea & Stars" performance, installation, and exhibit will open at the Mokupāpapa Discovery Center in Hilo, Hawai'i on March 12, 2026.
+The "Hawaiian Star Compass, Mahalo Sea & Stars" performance, installation, and exhibit will open at the Mokupāpapa Discovery Center in Hilo, Hawai'i on March 12, 2026 and be open until May 1, 2026.

 The Volcano School of Arts and Sciences, is a Hawaiian-Focused Public Charter School located in the rural town of Volcano, Hawai'i, adjacent to Hawai'i Volcanoes National Park on the Big Island, Hawai'i.
 The school vision is Kūlia, 'Ohana.
 Aloha....
 Learning through Volcano's unique natural and cultural resources to become creative global citizens.
 “Native Skywatchers”, is proud and honored to partner with our educator and student collaborators at the Volcano School of Arts and Sciences.
 In carrying out this work, we honor and recognize our dear friend and colleague Kālepa Baybayan who brought us together in 2019-2020.
 In memoriam: Kālepa Baybayan.